nice-devone/nice-cxone-mobile-sdk-ios/docs/samples.md

 Following features are provided via `CXoneChat.shared.analytics` provider.

-> Important: For Analytics usage, it is necessary to have chat atleast in `.prepared` state!
+> ⚠️ Important: For Analytics usage, it is necessary to have chat at least in `.prepared` state!

 ### Get VisitorID